She sell sea shells on the sea shore,

 Diagrams for the Origami Navel Shell

 There are two sources of instructions for this model.
 The first is Fuse’s book SPIRAL Origami Art Design.
 This is an excellent book with some interesting designs.
 I will be reviewing in a future post.
 It is available from origami-shop.com.
-For those people that prefer to fold from videos, Sara Adams has produced a video tutorial on her website.
+For those people that prefer to fold from videos, Sara Adams has produced this video tutorial.

 You can also subscribe to the mailing list by entering your email in the box below: